 Students applying Early Decision after November 15 must take the LSAT or GRE by January 31, 2024, and will receive decisions on a rolling basis.

-Applicants may not apply to any other early decision programs in the same admissions cycle (unless they already been denied or waitlisted by the UCLA Law Early Decision Program).
+Applicants may not apply to any other early decision programs in the same admissions cycle (unless they have already been denied or waitlisted by the UCLA Law Early Decision Program).

 Merit scholarships are not available to students admitted through the Early Decision Program; students for whom merit scholarships are a consideration should not apply to this program.
 Students admitted through Early Decision can seek need-based aid; however, because there is no guarantee of qualifying for need-based aid, and because applicants must pay their seat deposit before knowing whether they will qualify for need-based aid, applicants should not rely on potential need-based aid when deciding whether to apply Early Decision.

 Students applying Early Decision may not apply to the Distinguished Scholars, Achievement Fellowship or Graton Scholarship programs.